GC-FID analysis

 What is GC-FID analysis used for?

 GC-FID is primarily used in industry and research to characterize mixtures of organic compounds.
-In pharmaceutical testing, the method can be used to identify residual contaminants, and in the petrochemical industry to identify and quantify different hydrocarbon components in oil and other fuels.
+In pharmaceutical testing, the method can be used to identify residual contaminants, in polymer analysis to quantify residual monomers, and in the petrochemical industry to identify and quantify different hydrocarbon components in oil and other fuels.

 GC-FID can also be used in food testing to determine the fatty acid profile of food.
 In environmental research, the technique can be employed to identify resin acids in water and contaminants in air samples.